j2969719/doublecmd-plugins/plugins/wfx/wfx_scripts/scripts/readme.md

 ```
 Duration\t8:10
 ```

+In addition, if one of these lines (but not the first one) starting with `Fs_PropsActs ` it signals that the next part of the line will contain a list of custom actions, separated by tabs (`Fs_PropsActs ACTION1\tACTION2\tACTION3`), that can be performed on the selected file.
+When you select a custom action in the properties dialog, the script will be launched with these arguments: `setopt ACTION FILE`

 If the script did not output anything to stdout, but returned exit status 0, it is assumed that the properties dialog is in some form implemented by the script.